-An annual fixture at a dozen American music festivals, Dave’s “Rockin the ‘50s” show always brings down the house.
-Dave pays tribute to Jerry Lee Lewis (piano and vocals), and Johnny Cashand Elvis Presley (electric guitar and vocals).
+An annual fixture at several American music festivals, Dave’s “Rockin the ‘50s” show always brings down the house!
+Dave pays tribute to Jerry Lee Lewis (piano and vocals), and Johnny Cash and Elvis Presley (electric guitar and vocals).
 Dave’s original compositions are influenced by the style of Roy Orbison, the “Soul of Rock and Roll”.
-Some of his annual “roots music” presenters include The Sacramento Music Festival, The Southern Oregon Music Festival, The Central Illinois Jazz Festival, The Clambake Jazz Festival, and The Redwood Coast Music Festival.
-Dave performs at The Grand Hotel Jazz Weekend every Labor Day on Mackinac Island.
-Dave’s “Swing to Rock” Roots Music show premiers as a symphony pops program April 2016 with The Kingston Symphony Orchestra.
-(ON)
+Some of his annual “roots music” presenters include The Elkhart Jazz Festival, The Suncoast Classic Jazz Festival, The Arizona Classic Jazz Festival, The Southeast Clambake Music Festival, and The Redwood Coast Music Festival.

 Dave has been featured on NPR Radio’s “Jazz at Riverwalk.”
-He made his European debut in 2008 at the Bern Jazz Festival (Switzerland) in a combo with jazz legends (and Benny Goodman band alumni) guitarist Bucky Pizzarelli and vibraphonist, the late Peter Appleyard.
+He made his European debut in 2008 at the The Bern Jazz Festival (Switzerland) in a combo with jazz legends and Benny Goodman band alumni guitarist Bucky Pizzarelli and vibraphonist, the late Peter Appleyard.